An Iterative Optimizing Framework for Radiology Report Summarization with ChatGPT: Experiment and Analysis

-In this section, we ablate our ImpressionGPT in two aspects: the effectiveness of dynamic prompt and iterative optimization.
-As shown in the first row of Table~\ref{table1}, we construct the prompt using fixed examples, which means that for each report in the test set, the prefix instruction in the fixed prompt is consistent.
-In the row of 'Dynamic Prompt' in Table~\ref{table1}, we first search the corpus for examples similar to the test report, and then construct the dynamic prompt.
-It can be seen that the experimental results for Rouge-1, Rouge-2, and Rouge-L are improved by \%11.85, \%9.27, and \%10.36.
-In the row of 'Fixed Prompt $+$ Iterative Opt', we continue to introduce our iterative optimization algorithm on the fixed prompt and find that the results are further improved.
-In the end, we combine dynamic prompt and iterative optimization, our ImpressionGPT, to achieve the optimal result.
-The above results show that ChatGPT learns more relevant prior knowledge through the dynamic context we designed, which significantly improves the quality of the generated results.
-This demonstrates the feasibility of using a small number of samples to fine-tune the LLMs.
-With the introduction of iterative optimization, the model can learn how to generate impression correctly with good responses, while learning how to avoid similar writing styles with bad responses.
+In this section, we ablate our ImpressionGPT in two aspects: the effectiveness of dynamic prompt and iterative optimization. {In addition to employing Rouge metrics, we introduced BERTScore~\cite{zhang2019bertscore} to further evaluate these two modules.
+As shown in the Table~\ref{table1}, the upper section displays the results of four methods on the MIMIC-CXR dataset, while the lower section showcases experimental outcomes on OpenI dataset.
+BS-P, BS-R, and BS-F1 respectively represent the Precision, Recall, and F1 metrics of BERTScore.} As shown in the rows of ``Fixed Prompt", we construct the prompt using fixed examples, which means that for each report in the test set, the prefix instruction in the fixed prompt is consistent.
+In the rows of {``Dynamic Prompt"} in Table~\ref{table1}, we first search the corpus for examples similar to the test report, and then construct the dynamic prompt. {It can be seen that the experimental results for Rouge-1, Rouge-2, and Rouge-L are improved by \%11.85, \%9.27, and \%10.36 on MIMIC-CXR dataset, and by \%8.59, \%7.22, and \%8.45 on OpenI dataset. {And there is also a noticeable improvement in the BERTScore metrics.} In the rows of ``Fixed Prompt $+$ Iterative Opt", we continue to introduce our iterative optimization algorithm on the fixed prompt and find that the results are further improved on both datasets.
+And for the OpenI dataset, the results of ``Fixed Prompt $+$ Iterative Opt" even outperform ``Dynamic Prompt".
+We believe this is due to the fact that OpenI's corpus is relatively small and cannot provide a richer and more similar examples as context, whereas the results after using the iterative optimization method are significantly improved, and the improvement is larger than that on MIMIC-CXR, which has a much larger corpus.
+This further illustrates the advantages of our iterative optimization algorithm.} In the end, we combine dynamic prompt and iterative optimization, our ImpressionGPT, to achieve the optimal result.
+The above results show that ChatGPT learns more relevant prior knowledge through the dynamic context we designed, which significantly improves the quality of the generated results. {This demonstrates the feasibility of using a small number of samples to optimize the response of LLMs instead of training the model parameters.} With the introduction of iterative optimization, the model can learn how to generate impression correctly with good responses, while learning how to avoid similar writing styles with bad responses.
 The model completes self-iterative updates in an interactive way, thus further optimizing the generated results.
-We also present a case study of our ablation experiments in Appendix~\ref{appendix_b}.
+We also present a case study of our ablation experiments in Section II of supplementary materials.